tsimur/crafts/notes/terminal.cheat.sheet.md

-# Terminal cheat sheet
+# Terminal notes
-This cheat sheet ontain original solutions for terminal work, wich was not which were not obvious before I discovered them for myself.
+These notes contain examples of working with the terminal that I found useful for myself.
 ## Copy file from other folder to current folder
 ```bash
 cp ~/Desktop/swop.sh .